thatsOven/skye-lang/README.md

 import <<"core/internals.h">>; // using double angular brackets forces the import to address to the installed packages
 ```
 # Generics
-Structs, enums, and functions can use generics to accept multiple types
+Structs, sum type enums, and functions can use generics to accept multiple types
 ```
 struct MyStruct[T] {
     a: T,